-c.
-Phytomass carbon from flowers of plants
+Phytomass carbon from flowers

 Khan et al [58] used withered rose flowers for synthesizing activated porous carbons (mentioned as RDPC) through a simple two-step method of carbonization and chemical activation utilizing KOH/KNO3.
-RDPC thus prepared has an enhanced specific surface area of 1980 m2/g.
-This study has shown the HR-TEM and SAED (selected area electron diffraction) images of the obtained for RDC (a-c) and RDPC (d-f) samples at different resolution.
-RDPC exhibited an appreciable electrochemical activity as super capacitor electrode (6M KOH as the electrolyte) including ultrahigh SC exhibiting 350 F/g at 1 A/g.
+RDPC thus prepared has an enhanced specific surface area of 1980 m/g.
+This study has shown the HR-TEM and SAED (selected area electron diffraction) images of the obtained RDC (a-c) and RDPC (d-f) samples at different resolutions.
+RDPC exhibited an appreciable electrochemical activity as a supercapacitor electrode (6M KOH as the electrolyte) including ultrahigh SC exhibiting 350 F/g at 1 A/g.

 Porous carbon nanosheets were synthesized by Veerakumar et al [49] by the carbonization of Bougainvillea spectabilis through physical and chemical activations.
-Carbon powders prepared from paper flowers (paper flower carbon - PFC) showed a maximum surface area up to 1801 m2/g with an assailable porous graphitic carbon layer arrangement.
+Carbon powders prepared from paper flowers (paper flower carbon - PFC) showed a maximum surface area of up to 1801 m/g with an assailable porous graphitic carbon layer arrangement.
 This feature warrants potential application in energy storage (and dye removal).
-In 1M H2SO4 aqueous electrolyte, potentiostatic as well as galvanostatic measurements using a three-electrode cell was carried out demonstrating a specific capacitance of 118, 109.5, 101.7, 93.6, and 91.2 F/g at 1, 2, 4, 8 & 12 A/g respectively.
-In Fig. S4, EIS spectra of the PFC-700 & PFC-800 modified electrode are shown and also EIS before and after 1000 cycles are displayed.
+In 1M H2SO4 aqueous electrolyte, potentiostatic and galvanostatic measurements using a three-electrode cell were carried out demonstrating a specific capacitance of 118, 109.5, 101.7, 93.6, and 91.2 F/g at 1, 2, 4, 8 and 12 A/g respectively.
+In Fig. S4, EIS spectra of the PFC-700 and PFC-800 modified electrodes are shown and also EIS before and after 1000 cycles are displayed.

-Paulownia flower ACs (a-PFCs) show suitable pore size distributions, maximum specific surface areas, super hydrophilicity and partial graphitization phase, which are all necessary for achieving high electrochemical behavior as super capacitor electrodes.
+Paulownia flower AC (a-PFCs) show suitable pore size distributions, maximum specific surface areas, super hydrophilicity, and partial graphitization phase, which are all necessary for achieving high electrochemical behavior as supercapacitor electrodes.
 (Chang et al) [60].
 XRD and FTIR spectra graphs are displayed in Fig. S5.
-The symmetric super capacitor offers a superior specific capacitance of 297 F/g at a reasonable current density (1 A/g in 1 M H2SO4 electrolyte).
+The symmetric supercapacitor offers a superior specific capacitance of 297 F/g at a reasonable current density (1 A/g in 1 M $H_2SO_4$ electrolyte).

 Chen et al [61] worked on the elm flower-based AC (ELAC).
-It had pore volume of $0.88 \text{ cm}^3/\text{g}$, N & S contents and surface area of 2048.6 m2/g.
+It had a pore volume of 0.88 cm/g, N and S contents, and a surface area of 2048.6 m/g.
 ELAC displayed a specific capacitance of 275 F/g at a current density (1 A/g) and retained a capacitance of 216 F/g at 20 A/g only because of N and S functional groups.
-CV of ELAC-1, ELAC-2 & ELAC-3 at various scan rates and comparison of ELAC-x at a scan rate of 2 mV/s is shown in Fig. S6.
+CV of ELAC-1, ELAC-2, and ELAC-3 at various scan rates and comparison of ELAC-x at a scan rate of 2 mV/s is shown in Fig. S6.

-Wu et al [52] worked on Albizia flowers and obtained total pore volume of $1.47 \text{ cm}^3/\text{g}$ with a high specific area (2758 m2/g).
-More self-doped N contents and unique porous microrod feature was observed.
-The resulted porous carbon micro rods demonstrated a notable specific capacitance of 406 F/g at 0.5 A/g (335 F/g at 10 A/g) in 6 M KOH electrolyte, along with a commendable rate capability of 86%.
+Wu et al [52] worked on Albizia flowers and obtained a total pore volume of $1.47 \text{ cm}^3/\text{g}$ with a high specific area (2758 m2/g).
+More self-doped N contents and unique porous microrod features were observed.
+The resulting porous carbon micro rods demonstrated a notable specific capacitance of 406 F/g at 0.5 A/g (335 F/g at 10 A/g) in 6 M KOH electrolyte, along with a commendable rate capability of 86%.

 Sivachidambaram et al [63] prepared AC from Borassus flabellifer flower (BFF).
-Employing different activation temperatures (600, 700, 800 and 900°C) and H3PO4 as an activating agent, the AC was prepared.
-This study has used 1M KOH electrolyte, the Asian palmyra palm's CV at various scan rates of BFF-6, BFF-7, BFF-8 and BFF-9 samples are shown.
+Employing different activation temperatures (600, 700, 800, and 900 °C) and $H_3PO_4$ as an activating agent, the AC was prepared.
+This study has used 1M KOH electrolyte, the Asian palmyra palm's CV at various scan rates of BFF-6, BFF-7, BFF-8, and BFF-9 samples are shown.
 Table S1 lists the phytomass precursors from various flowers of plants employed to synthesize carbon electrode materials for capacitors.

-d.
-Phytomass carbon from seed of plant
+Phytomass carbon from seeds